-This tandoori masala recipe is informed by the great food blog Glebe Kitchen's tandoori masala.
-Romain's addition of garlic powder and amchur (dried mango) powder, takes this magical spice blend to a new level.
-If you don't have amchur powder you can add a tablespoon of lemon juice when mixing up the marinade.
+This recipe is informed by the great food blog Glebe Kitchen's tandoori masala powder and paste.
+Romain's addition of garlic powder and tangy dried mango powder (amchur), takes this magical spice mix to a new level.
+If you don't have amchur powder you can simply replace it with lemon juice added to the marinade or sauce.

 What makes this homemade spice mix so special?